Volumes soar at AAVAS Financiers Ltd counter

 Aavas Financiers gains on securing ADB loan to boost housing finance in India

-Spandana Sphoorty Financial consolidated net profit rises 12.62% in the March 2020 quarter
+AAVAS Financiers consolidated net profit rises 9.94% in the March 2020 quarter

 -

-AAVAS Financiers Ltd recorded volume of 72139 shares by 10:53 IST on BSE, a 21.09 times surge over two-week average daily volume of 3421 shares
+AAVAS Financiers Ltd recorded volume of 33.64 lakh shares by 14:19 IST on NSE, a 41.59 times surge over two-week average daily volume of 80893 shares

-Central Bank of India, Spandana Sphoorty Financial Ltd, ITC Ltd, Container Corporation Of India Ltd are among the other stocks to see a surge in volumes on BSE today, 31 August 2020.
+Bank of India, Future Retail Ltd, Oil & Natural Gas Corpn Ltd, Adani Ports & Special Economic Zone Ltd are among the other stocks to see a surge in volumes on NSE today, 31 August 2020.

 Powered by Capital Market - Live News